Frank-Z-Chen/ZhaokuanChen/README.md

-- 👋 Hi, I’m @ZhaokuanChen, a senior computer science student at Case Western Reserve University.
-My track is Algorithms and Theory.
+- 👋 Hi, I’m @ZhaokuanChen, a master computer science student at University of Illinois Urbana Champaign.
-- 👀 I’m interested in game development.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning C language.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: email: zxc347@case.edu
+- 📫 How to reach me: email: zc56@illinois.edu

 <!---
 ZhaokuanChen/ZhaokuanChen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.